ledoux38/Translator/README.md

 ```Shell
    git clone git@github.com:ledoux38/Translator.git
    ```
-2. Create an appsettings.json file in the root directory of the program and add your DeepL API key:"
+2. Rename appsettings_sample.json to appsettings.json file in the root directory of the program and add your DeepL API key and path translation files:"

 ```Shell
 {